Inflectra/rapise-samples/README.md

 In this repository we collect sample Rapise tests that show power of the tool.

-Click on a test name to see a short description of it does.
+Click on a test name to see a short description of what it does.